S. R. Crown Hall: Curtain wall

-The original transparent upper lights were only 1/4 in thick, and they tended to bow inward or break during windy weather.
+The original upper lights were transparent to allow students to work in sunlight.
+The original panes were only 1/4 in thick, and they tended to bow inward or break during windy weather.
 The 1975 replacement project added new upper lights 3/8 in thick.
-The 2005 replacement involved installing panes measuring 1/2 in thick, to meet modern building codes.
-Since conventional glass tended to become greener at higher thicknesses, the upper lights are made of low-iron glass, which does not turn green as it becomes thicker.
+The 2005 replacement involved installing panes, measuring 1/2 in thick, to meet modern building codes.
+Since conventional glass tends to become greener at higher thicknesses, the upper lights are made of low-iron glass, which does not turn green as it becomes thicker.
 Due to modern building-code requirements and space limitations, the tops of each pane are held in place by sloped window stops, which measure 5/8 in thick at the top and 6/8 in thick at the bottom.
 Although the stops are barely visible, they were controversial when installed, as Mies's original design did not include any diagonals or slopes.
 The stops are held in place by small steel fasteners.

-The middle and lower tiers have two panes in each bay, separated vertically by a mullion.
+The middle and lower tiers were originally translucent to provide some privacy and reduce distractions.
+Within both tiers, each bay has two panes separated by an additional mullion.
 In the middle tier, there are louvers or ventilation flaps at the bottom of each pane, allowing the main level to be naturally ventilated; these flaps had to be operated manually.
 The six center bays on this tier, next to the entrances, lack louvers and were originally transparent.
 The windows for the basement, the lower lights, were held in place by window stops at their tops.
 They doubled as clerestory windows for the basement, and they could be opened for natural ventilation.
 Over the years, fingerprints and common materials such as tape caused scratches and stains, so the original panes were replaced with laminated glass in 1975.
 During the 2005 renovation, most of the middle- and lower-tier windows were replaced again with 1/4 in panes, while transparent tempered glass was added next to the entrances.
 The inward-facing portions of the lower lights are sandblasted to give them a translucent effect, as this was more resilient than the original laminated glass.